Hbraganza/Raspberry-PI-Server-and-NAS/README.md

 - Step 6: Setup the VPN server using open VPN by following section 3 on the [VPN-Server-NAS](https://github.com/Hbraganza/Raspberry-PI-Server-and-NAS/blob/main/VPN-Server-NAS/Section_3_Setup.md).
 - Step 7: Setup the ransomware detection system

 These are the steps to setup the core functions of the server.
-The reamainder are additional features that can be added for security and personal usecases.
+The remainder are additional features that can be added for security and personal usecases.

 - Object detection algorithm for photos and videos and database classification
 - Photo frame image selector